 It serves the easiest purpose to admit the pristine region is simply stunning, from watching the sea turn the colour of pistachios as mud rivulets of the Tarraji River delta drain into the shimmering green ocean, to the vivid turquoise of distant waters, the deep red of the ore-rich “Iron Islands”, and such floral marvels as lime-green pandanus and emerald rainforest trees.

 The archipelago is served by the nearest main town of Derby, Broome’s boab-lined northern neighbour.
 While it remains mostly a tourist secret, it has risen to sheltered stardom as a first-rate cruising and fishing destination.
 It also features one of the more unique natural attractions: a “horizontal waterfall” in Talbot Bay caused by tidal waters rushing through narrow gaps in the cliffs.

 With its giant tidal range of 11 metres – one of the biggest in the world – the water can’t equalise on either side of the gaps quickly enough during tidal transition, resulting in a spectacular mid-ocean cascade.

 The growing popularity of the archipelago has led to a boom in cruising tours available for travellers.
-These include the super-luxury of the MV Mustique and the slightly less glamorous Kimberley Quest.
+These include the super-luxury and the slightly less glamorous.
 My choice was further down the price scale, but surely no less the fun: a three-night cruise aboard The Specialist, operated by Jim and Catherine Keogh of Unreel Adventure Safaris, with the support of Scott, a casual worker taken on for the season.

 The cost is $1100 per person for the cruise, with meals, but not alcohol, included.
 Good quality fishing kit is also made available to everyone on board.